 - Providing good information and support to mothers on breastfeeding.
 Trainings and leaflets on the proper way to breastfeed with optimal output should be put out by the government ministries and agencies.

 - Equality rights for women and mums can be met by companies and organisations providing an environment that will promote and support breastfeeding.

 - Baby-friendly spaces should be provided in public places and people should respect the right of a child to be breastfeed when hungry.

 - The Federal Government should work at ensuring constant power supply.
 Not only does it boost economic development but it also helps in ensuring a 24/7 breast milk supply for babies (breast milk can last for 6 months in the freezer).
 Mothers can return to work whilst there is breast milk for the baby at home.

 - Also with good power supply, breast milk banks can be introduced where mums can donate breast milk to help save lives of babies in neonatal intensive cares.

-The 2016 World Breastfeeding Week has recognised that breastfeeding is actually an important factor in attaining sustainable development and if we all can also recognise this, it will make us value our well-being from the start of life, respect one another and as well care for the world we share.
+The World Breastfeeding Week has recognised that breastfeeding is actually an important factor in attaining sustainable development, reducing hunger, improving nutrition and more.
+It is therefore advocating collaborations and partnerships that will help to promote, protect and support breastfeeding.
+The recent themes revolves around these four objectives namely; Inform, Anchor, Engage & Galvanise, which we are all enjoined to contribute to as it will make us value our well-being from the start of life, respect one another and as well care for the world we share.